Sucralose: Chemistry and production

 Sucralose is a disaccharide composed of 1,6-dichloro-1,6-dideoxyfructose and 4-chloro-4-deoxygalactose.
 It is synthesized by the selective chlorination of sucrose in a multistep route that substitutes three specific hydroxyl groups with chlorine atoms.
 This chlorination is achieved by selective protection of one of the primary alcohols as an ester (acetate or benzoate), followed by chlorination with an excess of any of several chlorinating agent to replace the two remaining primary alcohols and one of the secondary alcohols, and then by hydrolysis of the ester.

 Storage

 Sucralose is stable when stored under normal conditions of temperature, pressure and humidity.
 Upon prolonged heating during storage at elevated temperatures (38 °C, 100 °F), sucralose may break down, releasing carbon dioxide, carbon monoxide and minor amounts of hydrogen chloride.

-Research

-No evidence of an effect of sucralose on long-term weight loss or body mass index has been found, with cohort studies showing a minor effect on weight gain and heart disease risks.

 Environmental effects

+Sucralose has been detected in natural waters, but research indicates that the levels found in the environment are far below those required to cause adverse effects to certain kinds of aquatic life.
 The majority of ingested sucralose is not metabolized by the human body, but is instead excreted unchanged.
-It is an emerging environmental contaminant that can not be removed in conventional waste water treatment process.
+It is an emerging environmental contaminant that cannot be removed in conventional waste water treatment process.

-According to one study, sucralose is digestible by a number of microorganisms and is broken down once released into the environment.
-However, measurements by the Swedish Environmental Research Institute have shown that sewage treatment has little effect on sucralose, which is present in wastewater effluents at levels of several μg/L (ppb).
-No ecotoxicological effects are known at such levels, but the Swedish Environmental Protection Agency warns that a continuous increase in levels may occur if the compound is only slowly degraded in nature.
-When heated to very high temperatures (over 350 °C or 662 °F) in metal containers, sucralose can produce polychlorinated dibenzo-p-dioxins and other persistent organic pollutants in the resulting smoke.

-Sucralose has been detected in natural waters, but research indicates that the levels found in the environment are far below those required to cause adverse effects to certain kinds of aquatic life.